Job Market Research

 On Glassdoor, you can search jobs then look inside.
 Company salaries, reviews, interview questions, and more - all posted anonymously by employees and job seekers.

-We also offer résumé and cover letter consultations, but suggest students attend a Résumé Best Practice Workshop prior to requesting a résumé review.
+We also offer résumé and cover letter reviews, but suggest students and alumni attend a Résumé Best Practice Workshop prior to requesting a résumé review.
 If you cannot attend one in person, you can access a recording of our latest webinar.
-This workshop covers many of the basic questions job seekers ask about résumés and cover letters.
-Gaining this valuable information in advance of a personal consultation will allow us to focus the session on enhancing your documents beyond the basics.
+Gaining this valuable information in advance of a personal review will allow us to focus the session on enhancing your documents beyond the basics.